NTSA Accreditation provides third-party vetting that ensures programs uphold our expert-developed and survivor-advised Essential Standards.

 NTSA’s Review Panel will not only hold members accountable to the Essential Standards, they will also provide support to members through suggestions and practical next steps for those not quite able to meet the standards.
 The individuals on this panel have shown dedication to training and equipping agencies with kindness, professionalism, and passion for the work members are doing on the ground.

-We’re looking for professionals or relevant experts within the disciplines of:
+We’re seeking a professional or relevant expert within the disciplines of:

 - Ethics/ compliance